khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Keylines

-A keyline grid is a set of guides to help maintain visual balance between icons.
+A keyline grid is a set of guides to help maintain [optical balance](#optical-balance) (visual weight) between icons.
 Use it as a starting point and guide, but not a hard rule.
 There are four basic shapes that represent common icon scale and placement.
 Squares can fill the live area, while circles and rectangles can extend into the padding, which allows icons to be proportionately consistent.

 <figure class="figure" role="figure" aria-label="Keyline grid">
   <img class="figure-img" src="/img/icons-keylines.svg" alt="Icon keyline grid" role="img" />